Digital Transformation Means More Than Going Paperless

 If a consulting firm ran a strategic planning exercise, they might present participants with the following conditions at the outset: One camp of companies has explored and invested in new, cutting-edge technologies to digitize and digitalize (not the same, but more on that shortly) most of their processes and their business models.
-Camp two has only haphazardly tackled the subject of digitization because they're waiting to see what competitors do and trying to avoid stirring anxiety among the employees with an overwhelming amount of new tech.
-Every time a pilot is launched, they keep asking: “What is digital transformation, and what does it mean for our corporation?”
+Camp two has only haphazardly tackled the subject of digitization because they're waiting to see what market competitors do and are trying to avoid stirring anxiety among the employees with an overwhelming amount of new tech.
+Every time a pilot is launched, they keep asking: “What is digital transformation, and what does it mean for our corporation?”.

 Now, consider holding that guessing game today, and the organizers would throw in a global health crisis with deep and dark consequences for the global economy, with businesses shuttered for months, supply chains disrupted, cash- and contactless payments on the rise, and the general realization dawning on people that the way we’ve done things may change for good.
 In short, digital transformation is a highly volatile brew worth thinking about.